weiping-playnext/Zenject/README.md

 1. From Source

+    * After syncing the git repo, note that you will have to build the `Zenject-Usage.dll` by building the solution at `AssemblyBuild\Zenject-usage\Zenject-usage.sln`.
+Or, if you prefer you can get `Zenject-Usage.dll` from Releases section instead
-    * You can also just clone this repo and copy the `UnityProject/Assets/Plugins/Zenject` directory to your own Unity3D project.
+    * Then you can copy the `UnityProject/Assets/Plugins/Zenject` directory to your own Unity3D project.
 In this case, make note of the folders underneath "OptionalExtras" and choose only the ones you want.

 ## <a id="history"></a>History